 BCS 321: Connecting Networks

-This course discusses the WAN technologies and network services required by converged applications in a complex network.
+This course discusses the Wide Area Network (WAN) technologies and network services required by converged applications in a complex network.
 The course enables students to understand the selection criteria of network devices and WAN technologies to meet network requirements.
 Students learn how to configure and troubleshoot network devices and resolve common issues with data link protocols.
-Students will also develop the knowledge and skills needed to implement virtual private network (VPN) operations in a complex network.
-Cisco routers and switches are used for hands on learning.
-Credits: 3.00
+Students will also develop the knowledge and skills needed to implement IPSec and virtual private network (VPN) operations in a complex network.
+Prerequisite(s): BCS 209 with a grade of C or higher

 Prerequisite